CodeAwareness/kawa.vim/README.md

 ## Quick Start

-1. Install the Kawa Code desktop app
+1. Install the Kawa Code desktop app and login
 2. Install this plugin using your package manager
 3. Open Neovim in a Git repository
 4. Plugin will automatically connect to Kawa Code
 5. Highlights will appear on lines you or your teammates are working on
+6. Kawa Code will display the contributors for that file, as well as other info

 ## Commands